-Smart specialisation is a policy framework combining industrial, educational and innovation policies (including their design, implementation, and evaluation) that promote new growth opportunities.
-The smart specialisation approach suggests that countries or regions should identify and select a limited number of priority areas for knowledge-based investments, focusing on a region's strengths and comparative advantages on the basis of:
+The Smart specialisation’ approach combines industrial, educational and innovation policies to suggest that countries or regions identify and select a limited number of priority areas for knowledge-based investments, focusing on their strengths and comparative advantages.

 OECD Outreach Workshop on Smart Specialisation for Innovation-Driven Growth: Its Extension to East Asia

 Organised by STEPI, Gwangju Technopark and the OECD